We are focusing on building meaningful meetings which correspond to your needs and requests. These vary in range from 20-person local roundtable

 The audience is comprised of physicians, nurses, nurse practitioners, assistants, residents and fellows, pharmacists, and medical staff routinely involved in IBD patient care from both academic and community settings.

-20-person maximum customized interactive roundtable dinner meetings.
+20-person maximum customized and interactive roundtable dinner meetings.
 Format allows for didactic, case-based discussion, conducted at a convenient local venue.

-Local clubs are requesting support
+Local clubs are requesting support.

 We can craft surveys and obtain information from both academic and community providers regarding concerns or questions of interest for your industry.
 Access high quality feedback directly from IBD experts.Reasons to run surveys